drgomesp/ethos/README.md

 > <br /> Make sure to refresh every 5 minutes ;).

 # 🛠 Ethos
-> An agency-increasing toolkit for web3 developers.
+> An agency-increasing toolkit for Ethereum developers.

 ## 💡 Features